luetkemj/jsrlt/tutorial/part5.md

 };
 ```

-Our gameloop is pretty simple, looks like this, and will live in `./src/index.js` at the very bottom:
+Our game loop is pretty simple, looks like this, and will live in `./src/index.js` at the very bottom:

 ```javascript
 const gameLoop = () => {